PG Diploma (Postgraduate Diploma) Applied Neuropsychology (Bristol-based)Find a programme

 |Awards available||PG Diploma (Postgraduate Diploma)|

 Since 2010, an academic partnership between the University of Bristol and North Bristol NHS Trust has delivered educational courses and professionally accredited training in clinical neuropsychology.

-The taught content of the diploma is identical to the taught content we provide when training clinical psychologists pursuing entry to the Special Register of Clinical Neuropsychologists (SRCN).
-The course therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practice and issues.
+The taught content of the diploma is identical to the taught content we provide when training clinical psychologists to specialise in neuropsychology.
+The programme therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practice and issues.
 You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, treatment and rehabilitation.

-Around 80 per cent of our taught content is delivered by clinicians from the National Health Service, and you will also receive tutorials that allow you to discuss different aspects of course content.
-The programme will deepen your knowledge and experience of clinical neuropsychology and help prepare you for professional positions (eg assistant psychologist) or further clinical training (eg Doctorate in Clinical Psychology).
+Around 80 per cent of our taught content is delivered by practising clinicians, and you will also receive tutorials that allow you to discuss different aspects of programme content and help prepare you for a range of different career options.
+This programme is suitable for those looking to pursue a research career, professional positions (eg assistant psychologist) or further clinical training (eg Doctorate in Clinical Psychology).
 Please see the Neuropsychology programme web page for more information

 There is a distance-learning version of this programme for international students wishing to study from home.

 We charge an annual tuition fee.
 Fees for 2021/22 are as follows: